Bayesian Analysis of Social Influence: Applications

 \subsection{Stockholm Birth Cohort}

-The Stockholm Birth Cohort is a large cohort study in the Stockholm Metropolitan area that includes a detailed surveys and school-class network data (Stenberg and V{\aa}ger{\"o}, 2006; Stenberg et al. 2007; Stenberg, 2018).
+The Stockholm Birth Cohort is a large cohort study in the Stockholm Metropolitan area that includes detailed surveys and school-class network data (Stenberg and V{\aa}ger{\"o}, 2006; Stenberg, 2018).
 The networks are the best-friend nominations of school children and for each pupil there are a range of sociological, psychological, and educational variables.
 The survey was carried out in May 1966 when the pupils were nearing the end of the sixth grade.
-This is the time when they would have started considering whether they were going to proceed to higher secondary education (grades 10 and above) and been been talking about this with their peers.
+This is when they would have started considering whether they were going to proceed to higher secondary education (grades 10 and above) and been talking about this with their peers.
 We chose for our example 19 school classes out of the 1966 survey.
 We let $X$ be the directed best-friend network (this had a cap of three nominations), and $y$ be indicators $y_i=1$ of whether pupils $i$ said that they intended to proceed to higher secondary school, and $y_i=0$ otherwise (in accordance with the model of Koskinen and Stenberg, 2012).
 By design there are no ties between pupils in different school classes.
-The average network size is $21.2$, the average density is $0.14$ with a minimum of $0.084$ and a maximum of $0.45$ (the most dense network is the smallest network consisting of 5 pupils).
 The proportion of missing entries range from $0$ to $0.286$ with an average of $0.079$.
-We apply the ALAAM specified by Eq.~\ref{eq:cond} but set the parameter for out-stars (of the form $y_i x_{i,+}$) to zero as the nominations were capped at three and there is little variance in the out-degree distribution.
-In addition to this structural part, we control for: sex (female:1); family support (an 11-point scale measuring the family's attitude toward school ranging from least positive, 0 to most positive 10); average school marks (scaled to range from 0 to 10); an indicator of whether the father's social class is one (the highest social class in a 5-point ordinal categorisation).
+We apply the ALAAM specified by assumption [DC] but set the parameter for out-stars (of the form $y_i x_{i,+}$) to zero as the nominations were capped at three and there is little variance in the out-degree distribution.
+In addition to this structural part, we control for: sex (female:1); family support (an 11-point scale measuring the family's attitude toward school ranging from least positive, 0 to most positive 10); average school marks (scaled to range from 0 to 10); an indicator of whether the father belongs to the top social class or not.